Equine Frequently Asked Questions

 How important is my horse's vaccination anniversary?

 The guidelines for equine influenza vaccinations state that a horse must have an initial course of three vaccinations.
-After the initial vaccination the second can be booked to take place usually after 4-6 weeks (21-92 days) the third is then given after a following 6 month period (150-215 days).
+After the initial vaccination the second can be booked to take place usually after 4 weeks the third is then given after a following month period.
 Thereafter annual boosters must be given either on the anniversary date or before.

 Do you offer equine work experience placements?